jonnycarling/training/README.md

 ---
 ### STEP 8: Let's try a basic chi-square test of association!
 Ok, so what about categorical data?
 Let's try the association between *pre-treatment risk* ``risk.gen`` and *programme* ``prog.type``.
-We know that ``prog.type`` is categorical already (it's class = factor) so let's check the risk variable is also in the correct format:
+We know that ``prog.type`` is categorical already (its class == factor) so let's check the risk variable is also in the correct format:

     class(mydata$risk.gen)